cerner/terra-framework/packages/terra-form-validation/docs/README.md

 For other functionality that is provided, consult [react-final-form documentation](https://github.com/final-form/react-final-form).

+## Integration with Terra

+To easily integrate react-final-form with Terra form elements, we have created individual Field components inside of terra-form-input (InputField), terra-form-textarea (TextareaField), terra-form-radio (RadioField) and terra-form-checkbox (CheckboxField).
+For integrating with terra-form-select components, a Select element can be combined with a terra-form-field component.
+There are future enhancements to add a Field component to terra-form-select.

+For all of these field components, the isInvalid and error props of the Fields will be set from the data coming from react-final-form.

 ## Usage

 react-final-form consists of a wrapping Form element that houses the validation logic, and Field elements that validate individual inputs of a given form.